quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-electron-apps/electron-preload-script.md

 ```

 ## Custom path to the preload script
-Should you wish to change the location of the preload script (and/or even the main thread file) then edit `/quasar.config.js`:
+Should you wish to change the location of the preload script (and/or even the main thread file) then edit the `/quasar.config` file:

 ```
 // should you wish to change default files